trindadematheus/future-store/README.md

 > 🚫 **This is a project created for personal studies only**

-This project was created with the objective of learning new technologies that are coming to the market: Remix, Chakra and web3
+This project was created with the objective of learning new technologies

 ### Live
 - [Web Application](https://future-store-omega.vercel.app/)